Applying To The Program

 - Official copies of your GRE scores AND official copies of transcripts for ALL colleges you have attended.

 - TWO letters of recommendation, using the form provided by the Graduate College, from professors familiar with your academic ability.
-You can download a letter of recommendation form here using Adobe Acrobat Reader.
+You can download the letter of recommendation form using Adobe Acrobat Reader.

 - A letter of intent that addresses your interests, goals, and reasons for applying to the degree program.